Our businesses

 Can traditional farming continue under solar panels?

 A solar array enables continued agricultural use of the fields.
-JE willingly signs up to a Planning Obligation Agreements for each site, meaning the sites must remain in continued agricultural use.
+JE willingly signs up to a Planning Obligation Agreement for each site, meaning the sites must remain in continued agricultural use.
+JE is providing financial support into novel farming methods that could allow the local sector to adapt to future needs.
+Our goal is to work with local farmers to help create new farming opportunities that can co-exist alongside energy generation.

 What is the visual impact of a solar farm on the landscape?